Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

     ```
     azd up
     ```
+    *Note*- This command requires at least `PowerShell 7`.
+Running it in any earlier version may result in failure.
     - When running this command, you must select the `subscription name` and `location` from the drop-down menus to specify the deployment location for all resources.
     - Please be aware that this sample can only be deployed in the EastUS2, WestUS2, or CentralUS regions.
 Make sure you choose one of these regions during the deployment process.
     - The azd provision command will prompt you to enter values for the `B2CTenantId`, `StandaloneAppClientId`, `existingResourceGroupName`, `fhirid` and `enableVNetSupport` parameters: